 Research Training Program (RTP) Scholarships

-To apply for a RTP scholarship for a Higher Degree by Research (HDR) at Curtin University, you’ll need to start by obtaining an Invitation to Apply from a Registered Curtin Supervisor.
+To apply for an RTP scholarship for a Higher Degree by Research (HDR) at Curtin University, you’ll need to start by obtaining an Invitation to Apply from a registered Curtin supervisor.

-You can find detailed application instructions for HDR degrees on the ‘How to Apply’ page.
+You can find detailed application instructions for HDR degrees on the ‘How to apply’ page. - Scholarship outcomes – November

-The central scholarship selection committee will award RTP Scholarships to support HDR students.
-You’ll receive notification of outcomes via email.
+The central scholarship selection committee will award RTP scholarships to support HDR students.
+You’ll receive notification of outcomes via email. - Enrolment period – no later than 31 March

 To be eligible for centrally supported scholarships, current Curtin HDR students must: